Welcome home to NDSU Residence Life. If you will be a freshman next fall (2020-2021 academic year), this information is

 - Why am I not able to participate in the room self-selection process?
-If you did not apply for housing by March 1, 2019, you are not eligible for the first round of room selection happening March 16-20.
+If you did not apply for housing by March 2, 2020, you are not eligible for the first round of room selection happening March 16-20.
 Instead, you will participate in the second round on March 23-31.
 If you apply for housing on April 1 or after, you will be assigned a room by Residence Life.

 - Why can’t I see any available spaces in my hall of choice?
 If you are unable to find any rooms in your preferred hall, it is because one of two things has happened.
 Either there are no more bed spaces available, or the number of spaces available is not sufficient to accommodate your roommate pairing/group.
 For example, if you are planning to be roommates with another person, the system will only show rooms that have at least two available beds.
 If the remaining rooms in your preferred hall only have one bed available, you will not see them unless you drop your roommate.
 At that time, if there are any rooms with an unoccupied bed, they will be visible for selection.
 However, you will not be able to assign your just-dropped roommate; you will only be able to assign yourself.

 - I selected a room, but now I changed my mind – can I go back in and make changes?
 You cannot go back in and make a change.
-Please contact Residence Life to request changes.
+Please contact Jason.Medders@ndsu.edu for more information.

 - What if I am in a learning community, or an athlete, or I need an ADA space?
 Those in the categories listed will not participate in the room selection process for first year students.
 Those who are invited to live in a learning community will be assigned to that location by Residence Life staff.
 Athletes will also be assigned by Residence Life, in consultation with coaches.
 Students needing ADA accommodations should work with staff in Disability Services (701.231.8463).
 Staff in that office will notify Residence Life of the needed accommodation, and an appropriate assignment will be made.